Herb Pennock: Honors

 Pennock was honored with "Herb Pennock Day" on April 30, 1944, in Kennett Square.
 Weeks after his death in 1948, Pennock was elected to the National Baseball Hall of Fame.
 In 1998, an attempt to erect a statue in Kennett Square in his honor was blocked due to his support of segregation in baseball.

 Fred Heimach, a teammate of Pennock, once called him the smartest ball player he knew.
 In 1981, Lawrence Ritter and Donald Honig included Pennock in their book The 100 Greatest Baseball Players of All Time.
 He was inducted in the International League Hall of Fame in 1948.
 Noted baseball photographer Charles M. Conlon considered Pennock one of his favorite subjects to photograph.

 Personal life

 Pennock was nicknamed "the Squire of Kennett Square."
 He married Esther M. Freck, his high school sweetheart and the younger sister of a childhood friend, on October 28, 1915.
 Esther often attended spring training and traveled with her husband's team during the season.
 Together, the couple had a daughter, Jane (born 1920), and a son, Joe (born 1925).
 Jane later married Eddie Collins Jr. While a member of the Yankees, Pennock rented an apartment on Grand Concourse in The Bronx, where his wife and children stayed while the Yankees played their home games.

 Pennock was a proficient horse rider.
 He also raised hounds and silver foxes for their pelts.
 He also grew flowers and vegetables on his farm.

+Pennock was a Freemason and a member of Kennett Lodge No. 475, F.&A.M., in Kennett Square, Pennsylvania.